Factbox: How does the UK's Conservative Party elect a leader, and who is running?

-LONDON (Reuters) - Britain's governing Conservative Party has begun the process of electing a new leader and presumptive prime minister, after David Cameron said he would resign following the country's vote on June 23 to leave the European Union.
+LONDON (Reuters) - Britain's governing Conservative Party has begun the process of electing a new leader and presumptive prime minister, after David Cameron said he would resign following the country's vote last week to leave the European Union.

 Below is a summary of the process for the leadership election, and some information about the five candidates.

-The five candidates will now go forward to a vote of Conservative lawmakers on July 5.
+The five candidates who were nominated by Thursday's noon deadline (1100 GMT) will now go forward to a vote of Conservative lawmakers on July 5.
 The candidate with the least support in that vote will be eliminated.

 Lawmakers will vote again on July 7 and July 12, until only two candidates remain.